rahil627/my-programming-stuff/langs/programming-languages.md

     - "As making the right choice for yourself, unless GC matters, personally, I'd start with Go, just because it's going to be incredibly easy to pick up for a Python dev, and immediately brings a lot to the table.
 Once you write some Go and start bumping up against the dark corners (every language has these), you'll develop an appreciation for why you might want Rust and have a better sense of if and when the learning investment is worth it for you."

-Crystal
+x/Crystal
   - PROBLEM: currently suffers from runtime struggles (memory usage, compile time (no incremental compilation))
   - PROBLEM: windows os support sucks, it took 10 years to get it: 2014-2023+
   - PROBLEM: LSP wasn't great last time i checked
   - PROBLEM: docs suck
   - PROBLEM: no great frameworks
-  - conclusion: although it has all of the things i want--Ruby syntax, good C api, concurrency (but no parallelism?), macros, garbage collection (wish it were optional though..)--*including nice macro syntax too!*, performance (static-typing and compiled via llvm), etc.--Haxe is *far* more developed and has been in production use for a long time now, including a top-tier JS/web target, a fast-compiling and performant VM target, and tons more stuff, in addition to solid cross-platform app and game frameworks, LSP, etc.
+  - conclusion: although it has all of the things i want--Ruby syntax, good C api, concurrency (but no parallelism??), macros, garbage collection (wish it were optional though..)--*including nice macro syntax too!*, performance (static-typing and compiled via llvm), etc.--Haxe is *far* more developed and has been in production use for a long time now, including a top-tier JS/web target, a fast-compiling and performant VM target, and tons more stuff, in addition to solid cross-platform app and game frameworks, LSP, etc.
   - https://www.reddit.com/r/crystal_programming/comments/1abvkhy/how_does_crystal_compares_to_haxe/
     - i wrote out a long thought in a comment there, comparing it to haxe
   - this language is the one that **appeals to me the most** (of nim, julia, go, rust, etc.), as i've missed the whole ruby generation, but maybe can join it late with this :) ...but it seems to offer very little over Haxe, which already has most of these features, and many more years behind it